Matzefication/MMM-Hello-Mirror/README.md

 </table>

 ## Working with voice commands
-A voice command has to start with `Hey (magic) mirror` following your individual command.
+A voice command has to start with the wakeUp sentence (by default `Hallo (magischer) Spiegel`) following your individual command.
 After recognizing a command, a notification will be send to all modules with the following params:

 - notification identifier: `VOICE_COMMAND`
-- notification payload: `the spoken command` (without "Hey (magic) mirror")
+- notification payload: `the spoken command` (without the wakeUp sentence)